HyperFoldUK/sparse-ternary-fma/README.md

 ## The Vision: Advancing the Field Through Open-Source Innovation

 This kernel enables efficient client-side FHE and next-generation AI.
-It is released openly under the MIT license to advance the field and provide a public standard that others can build upon.
-We believe that by open-sourcing this core component, we can foster a community of developers and researchers who will help us push the boundaries of what is possible with FHE and low-precision AI.
+It is released openly under the GNU Affero General Public License v3 (AGPLv3) to advance the field and provide a public standard that others can build upon.
+The AGPLv3 ensures that improvements made to this kernel, including those used in network services, remain open and available to the community.
+We believe that by open-sourcing this core component with strong copyleft protections, we can foster a community of developers and researchers who will help us push the boundaries of what is possible with FHE and low-precision AI.

 ## Link Back